PM Shehbaz Sharif Resigns As PML-N President - UrduPoint

 Shehbaz Sharif said, "I remain steadfast in my commitment to serve the party diligently and with unwavering loyalty under the leadership of Mian Muhammad Nawaz Sharif."

-It is pertinent to mention here that the premier has submitted his resignation to the PML-N Secretary General.
+It is pertinent to mention here that the premier has posted his resignation as party president to the PML-N Secretary General.

 Recent Stories